StorXNetwork/node-lib/README.md

 ## Development & Testing

-If you do not already have `libstorj` installed on your system, you can install from the directions at https://github.com/Storj/libstorj This isn't required, however it's best for development.
+If you do not already have `libstorx` installed on your system, you can install from the directions at https://github.com/StorXNetwork/libstorx This isn't required, however it's best for development.

 If you do not have `node-gyp` installed: